 - Knowing all this, would I still make the same decision?

-If you decide you would make the same decision again then you know that you can trust the choice you make today, even if things don’t turn out the way you expect.
+If you decide that you would make the same decision again then you know that you can trust the choices you make, even if things don’t turn out the way you expect this time either.

-In a time of massive change, things are often not going to turn out the way we expected.
-The important thing is to increase our ability to make the best choices we can, even when the outcomes are uncertain.
+In a time of massive change, many things are not going to turn out the way we expect.
+So the important thing is not to get it right every time.
+The important thing is to increase our ability to make the best choices we can, even when the outcomes are uncertain, and to keep moving.

 Think of a time when you made an important decision.
 Did you have lots of information to help you predict how things would turn out or were you able to make that decision under uncertainty?
-In the future, do you expect your need to take decisions under uncertainty to become greater or smaller?
-What do you plan to do about that?
+In the future, do you expect your need to take decisions under uncertainty to become smaller or greater?
+What do you intend to do to prepare for that?

 You can sign up to daily posts here.